-- engage in individual and independent academic thought and action;
+- independent academic reasoning and conduct,

-- analyse complex problems;
+- the ability to analyse complex problems,

-- knowledge and understanding in the field of systematic philosophy and its history as well as of developments in contemporary philosophy that are based on the bachelor’s programme, surpass the level of the latter and form the basis of the independent development and application of original ideas, understanding and analyses;
+- knowledge and understanding in the field of systematic philosophy and its history, as well as of developments in contemporary philosophy, that are based on the bachelor's programme, surpass the level of the latter, and form the basis of the independent development and application of original ideas, understanding and analyses;

-- the ability, on the basis of the knowledge and understanding of philosophy they have acquired, to make their own contribution to current discussions within the discipline of philosophy and within new and complex contexts related to philosophy;
+- the ability, on the basis of the knowledge and understanding of philosophy they have acquired, to make their own contribution to current discussions within the discipline of philosophy and within new and complex contexts related to philosophy.

 - a realistic view of the reliability of their own conclusions;